Intersection of Atwood, Bulkley & Harrison, Sausalito CA 94965

 This one has a sad story behind it, but offers us a quiet place to think about its message and a reminder of how good friends can preserve someone's memory for over 100 years.

-In 1899, at the age of 50, O'Connell caught a cold that turned into pneumonia and he died.
+In 1899, at the age of 50, O’Connell caught a cold that turned into pneumonia and he died.
 How many of us have been diagnosed with a pneumonia of some kind in this modern age?
-(It's happened to me twice,) Reminds us how much tougher things were 100 years ago.
+It’s happened to me twice.
+Reminds us how much tougher things were 100 years ago.

 OurSausalito.com Sr. Editor Sabine Stetson found the following account of the creation of the monument in a library record of a July 25, 1914 Sausalito News newspaper, which was in a letter to the editor (great work, Sabine!):